Use your credit card to your advantage

 In life and investing, we are often told not to “put all your eggs in one basket,” so that we do not concentrate all our efforts into a single outcome or effort.
 In other words, we should diversify our efforts and investments.

-However, the same can’t really be said about credit cards.
-Consolidating your spending into two to three cards can be ideal strategy for you to maximise your cashback, accumulate points and miles quicker.
+However, the same can’t be said in relation to credit cards.
+Consolidating your spending into 2 or 3 cards can be an ideal strategy for you to maximise your cashback, accumulate points and miles quicker.
 You can do this by apportioning how much to charge to each card per month in order to hit the cap limits for cashback, points or miles each month.

-In other words, having different types of credit cards can allows you to earn the maximum available benefits on each credit card purchase you make.
+Having different types of credit cards can allow you to earn the maximum available benefits on each credit card purchase you make.

-That said, do remember to pay your credit balances on time to prevent racking up on late payment charges and massive interest over time.
+That said, do remember to pay your credit balances in full and on time to prevent racking up late payment and interest charges over time.
+This can quickly snowball and cancel out the benefits of your carefully earned cashback and rewards.

 Taking advantage of credit card promotions

-Such bonuses, which are most commonly seen with rewards and miles cards, require new sign ups to charge $5,000-$7,000 on the new credit card within the first three months in order to earn the bonus.
+Such bonuses, which are most commonly seen with rewards and miles cards, require new sign ups to charge a predetermined, fixed, amount on the new credit card within a stipulated time frame to earn a bonus.

 These sign-up offers are an easy way to earn extra rewards, whether its cash back, points or miles for flights!